Dell P2415Q. Author’s review of the 4K monitor

 It is interesting that even the proprietary Dell Display Manager application for the monitor actually supports HiDPI, but formally not, so is blurry by default.
 And even Windows built-in dialer “Windows\System32\rasautou.exe” is also blurry by default.

 In web browser, in layouts not adapted for high-pixel-density modes, raster (pixel) images are always scaled using bicubic or bilinear interpolation, so they are blurry even if originally perfectly aligned to pixel grid and looked perfectly sharp at system scale of 100%.
 Vector images look very sharp, and, at arbitrary pixel density, using them gets especially essential.
-Update: disabling unreasonable blur of raster images on web pages in most cases is the purpose of the author’s extension SmartUpscale for Firefox browser.
+Update: disabling unreasonable blur of raster images on web pages in most cases is the purpose of the author’s extension SmartUpscale for Firefox and Chrome browsers.

 System scale of 200%